JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 Generate a video from a URL in the following three steps:

-1. Upload the URL to create and retrieve product information.
+1. Upload the URL to create the product and analyze the URL to retrieve product information.

-2. Optionally update the product information if necessary.
+2. Update the product information if necessary(Optionally).

-3. Set video parameters based on the product information and proceed with video creation.
+3. Initiate video generation based on the product, with the option to adjust video settings.

 4. Get the generated video.